Modern communication or a brief history of loss of trust

 How to unmask liars online

-Jeff Hancock, assistant professor of communication at Cornell University, and two of his colleagues conducted a study in which 66 volunteers were each to be paired and asked to send chat messages to each other.
+Jeff Hancock, assistantprofessor for Communication at Cornell University, and two of his colleagues conducted a study that asked 66 volunteers to pair up and send chat messages to one another.
 One partner per couple should lie on a given set of topics.
 The "liars" had five minutes to prepare before the test started.
-The results, which were published in 2004, are a revelation for everyone who communicates online - which of course almost everyone does today.
+The results, published in 2004, are a revelation to anyone who communicates online - which of course almost everyone does these days.
 Hancock and his co-authors found that the 33 liars were more communicative than their partners and used about a third more words than those who were honest.
-They also used pronouns and sensory verbs such as "see", "hear" and "feel" more often.
-Hancock believes that the message was created by trying to tell a more detailed and therefore more convincing story.
+They also used more pronouns and more sense verbs like "see", "hear" and "feel".
+Hancock believes that communicability was brought about by an effort to tell a more detailed, and therefore more convincing, story.
 The liars remained undetected in this experiment.
-But Hancock's results show that people who are lied to online ask questions more often than is the case with sincere correspondence.
-“Although the test subjects were not aware of the fact that they were being confronted with lies, the data indicate that they must have been implicitly aware that they were being lied to.
+But Hancock's results show that people who are lied to online are more likely to ask questions than they are if they were correspondence.
+“Although the test subjects were unaware of the fact that they were being confronted with lies, the data suggests that they implicitly must have been aware that they were being lied to.

 »Let's schedule a video conference ...
 No, I'll email you ...
 Halt!
 I think I'd better call. ”Nevertheless, the phone can be a useful tool for reading between the lines of what has been said.
 Linguistic characteristics such as pitch, volume and speaking speed make up almost 12 percent of our communication.
 You can negotiate with someone over the phone and read hesitation from a pause, from a sigh of frustration and from a short laugh of nervousness.
 But how often do we still use the phone these days?
 Isn't it easier to contact someone with a quick email?
 Not always.
 Paradoxically, the traceability of emails makes them unsuitable for transferring important or confidential information.
 "I'd better call you," we say whenever there is something to discuss that shouldn't exist in a written form.
 Fewer personal conversations, fewer phone calls - in the end we only have words.
 And believe it or not, the words themselves make up only 7 percent of human communication.
 We use language every day, we choose it wisely when we can, and yet the words reveal only a small fraction of what we actually communicate.